A Ghostwriter Ensures It’s Your Story, Not Theirs

 my story

-Another important aspect to ghostwriting is the ability to step into someone else’s shoes and tell that person’s story in their words, voice and tone.
+Another important aspect to ghostwriting services is the ability to step into someone else’s shoes and tell that person’s story in their words, voice and tone.
 The worst thing a ghostwriter can do is submit the writing and have the person say, “That doesn’t sound like me at all.
 That sounds like you.”

 It makes sense, right?
 If it’s your story, you want a manuscript that you recognize as your own, even if you didn’t write it.
 This not only holds true for books, but for speeches, social media posts, website pages or anything that has your name on it.